cudmore/PyMapManager/readme.md

 ## 2) Map Manager web server

 A web server to browse and share Map Manager annotations and time-series images.
-Please check out our [example server](http://cudmore.duckdns.org).
 In addition to the point-and-click interface, there is also a [REST API][rest-api] to programmatically retrieve data.

+To see this in action, check out our [example server](http://cudmore.duckdns.org).

 ### Run the server locally